You're a dad

 Building something like this is a first for me, but it already feels like I can freely explore the game world.
 Really cool.

 The hard part is scoping it all.
 Since there is so much we can react on, and since it's such a loosely defined project, there's the potential for it to never end or become incoherent.
 To combat that I've put together a notion document with things I want in the first version of the script.
-Once I've got that I can focus on proofreading and building out the other parts of the game the tech and the design.
+Once I've got that I can focus on proofreading and building out the other parts of the game - the tech and the design.
 Then, if I feel the game needs more meat, I'll return to the script once more.

 Tech

-Estimated initial scope: 60% done
+Estimated initial scope: 85% done

 I've been working with code and tech for most of my life, so I wasn't going into this project blind from that point of view.
 But there were considerations to be had.
 Should I build it with tools I already know?
 That would probably mean using web technology.
-But games are generally built differently than other, more static, applications - so I decided to expore game engines.
+But games are generally built differently than other, more static, applications - so I decided to explore game engines.

 Long story short, I found Godot.
 It's open source, fast, had a programming language inspired by Python (which I've dabbled with and enjoyed), so I decided to take a week to explore it.
 I didn't need a week - it started to click after a few days, and I've been having a lot of fun exploring what it can do.
 I'm even having thoughts on other things I could build with it.
 Very happy with the choice so far.